stuarthalloway/circumspec/README.md

 ## Usage

 Read the features and tests directories.
-Run the scripts in bin.
+Run the scripts in script.
 Be brave.

+The public API is the functions migrated into the circumspec namespace (see src/circumspec.clj)

 ## License